How to Embrace the Personal Journey of Self-Improvement : Small Daily Achievements

 “Don’t be afraid to speak up for yourself.
 Keep fighting for your dreams!”

 Your goals come from a higher version of yourself that wants more for you.
 This is something to be acknowledged!
-And the emotional connection you feel for your goals will pull you through challenging times and redirect you back onto the journey of self-improvement.
+And the emotional connection you feel for your purposes will pull you through challenging times and redirect you back onto the journey of self-improvement.

 “For me, goals are my road map to the life I want.
 They have helped me accomplish things I once thought were impossible.” – Catherine Pulsifer.